FSMaxB/config/README.md

 .vimrc
 ------
 Vim configuration file.
-Put this in your home directory.
+Put this in your home directory. **IMPORTANT:** You also need to put the `.vim` directory in your home and install the plugins with `:PlugInstall` (from inside vim)

 .tmux.config
 ------------